atsiakkas/atsiakkas/README.md

-# Hi there 👋
+# Hi there

-## 😄 About me
+## 👋 About me

 I am currently working as an Actuarial Consultant in the exciting area of Pensions.
 I hold a MSc in Artificial Intelligence from the University of Edinburgh and a BSc in Actuarial Science from Heriot-Watt University in Edinburgh.

 My interests extend beyond the actuarial area to topics such as :robot: machine learning, :chains: blockchain technology and :floppy_disk: big data analytics.
+In particular, following my MSc thesis, I was drawn to the exciting field of reinforcement learning and I am currently looking for PhD positions in this area.
 If you want to learn more, don't hesitate to contact me.

 ## :books: Projects